carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 Note that, on Unix-like platforms, LLVM requires the presence of GCC's atomic intrinsics in order to support threaded operation.
-If you need a multhreading-capable LLVM on a platform without a suitably modern system compiler, consider compiling LLVM and LLVM-GCC in single-threaded mode, and using the resultant compiler to build a copy of LLVM with multithreading support.
+If you need a multithreading-capable LLVM on a platform without a suitably modern system compiler, consider compiling LLVM and LLVM-GCC in single-threaded mode, and using the resultant compiler to build a copy of LLVM with multithreading support.